websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-roles.md

 # Account Roles

-Like [regular roles](../roles-and-permissions/understanding-roles-and-permissions.md) in DXP, [Accounts](../accounts.md) have Account Roles that assign different permissions to different roles.
-Use Account Roles for your different Account Users based on your business needs.
+You can create different Account Roles and define specific permissions for each one.
+Then assign these roles to different [Account Users](./accounts/account-users.md) to grant appropriate access to their [Accounts](../accounts.md).

+Note that Account Roles are assigned to a user for each specific Account.
+This offers great flexibility in managing users.
+For example, a user might have a "Buyer" role for Account "A" but not have that role for Account "B".

 ```{note}
 Accounts is a feature that is available in Liferay DXP 7.4 and above.